nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <span style="text-decoration: underline">list members (UC03)</span>
-   or <span style="text-decoration: underline">search for members (UC04)</span>.
+   or <span style="text-decoration: underline">search for members (UC04)</span>
-2. User requests to mark the attendance of specific member(s) in the list.
+2. User requests to mark the attendance of specific member(s) in the list
-3. SportsPA marks the attendance of the specified member(s).
+3. SportsPA marks the attendance of the specified member(s)

     Use case ends.